lab1092/blender-manual_ja/manual/modeling/curves/editing.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit` mode
+   | Mode:     *Edit* mode
    | Panel:    :menuselection:`Curve Tools --> Handles`
    | Menu:     :menuselection:`Curve --> Control Points --> Set Handle Type`
    | Hotkey:   :kbd:`V`

 Handle types are a property of :doc:`Bézier curves. </modeling/curves>` and can be used to alter features of the curve.
-For example, switching to :guilabel:`Vector handles` can be used to create curves with sharp corners.
+For example, switching to *Vector handles* can be used to create curves with sharp corners.
 Read the :doc:`Bézier curves </modeling/curves>` page for more details.

 Extending Curves